About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Patch Pockets

-Patch Pockets may be something you're all familiar with, but The Dressing Lab's Patch Pockets are distinctly unique.
-First and foremost is how the pocket perfectly fits the curve of the waist.
-As one would expect, the pockets extend outward from the jacket.
-Therefore, they come with just the right amount of ease along the outer edge of the pocket opening, ensuring there is no excess fabric.
-There is also ingenuity in the line of the pocket's opening.
-While in pictures it might appear straight, the pocket opening is actually subtly curved.
-This is to ensure that when the pocket is attached to the curved waist of the jacket, it appears straight.
-Additionally, the pocket opening is about 1.5 cm narrower than the widest part of the pocket.
-You could imagine it akin to a cone.
-This is also a careful consideration to ensure that the pockets settle harmoniously with the overall balance of the jacket.
+Patch pockets may be familiar to many people, but the patch pockets at The Dressing Lab have their own character.
+The first point is how well the pocket follows the curve of the waist.
+Since the pocket is attached on the outside of the jacket, it needs just the right amount of ease around the outer edge of the pocket opening, without leaving excess fabric.
+We also pay close attention to the line of the pocket opening.
+In photos, it may look straight, but the opening is actually shaped with a very subtle curve.
+This is done so that when the pocket is attached to the curved waist of the jacket, it appears straight.
+The pocket opening is also about 1.5 cm narrower than the widest part of the pocket.
+You might imagine it like a cone shape.
+This is another small detail that helps the pocket settle beautifully into the overall balance of the jacket.

 Barchetta Pocket